shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

   - "/img/truck.png" : "Painted Truck, Gilgit-Baltistan, Pakistan.
 2018"
 ---

-I thought I would share some information about obtaining research experience, grants, writing science, and graduate school tips that might be helpful below:
+I thought I would share some information about obtaining research experience, grants, writing science, and graduate school tips that might be helpful below.

 ### Getting experience in the research